KT2006/C/Arrays/README.md

 #uploaded 3 files on 6th Nov 2024 --- this upload wa done using gihub web
 #uploaded 3 files on 7th Nov 2024 --- this upload was done using gihub web
 #uploaded 3 files on 8th Nov 2024 --- this upload was done using github web
+#uploaded 3 files on 9th Nov 2024 --- this upload was done using github web